cloudrac3r/out-of-your-element/readme.md

 Follow these steps:

 1. [Get Node.js version 20 or later](https://nodejs.org/en/download/prebuilt-installer)

+1. Switch to a normal user account. (i.e. do not run any of the following commands as root or sudo.)

 1. Clone this repo and checkout a specific tag.
 (Development happens on main.
 Stable versions are tagged.)
 	* The latest release tag is ![](https://img.shields.io/gitea/v/release/cadence/out-of-your-element?gitea_url=https%3A%2F%2Fgitdab.com&style=flat-square&label=%20&color=black).